AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >
 >The profile efficacy insight functionality is currently in beta and are not available to all users.
 The documentation and the functionality are subject to change.

-The [!UICONTROL Efficacy] tab provides metrics on the quality and completeness of your profile data thorough the use of profile efficacy widgets.
+The [!UICONTROL Efficacy] tab provides metrics on the quality and completeness of your profile data through the use of profile efficacy widgets.
 These widgets illustrate at a glance the composition of your profiles, trends in completeness over time, and assessments on the quality of your profile data.

 ![The profile efficacy dashboard.](../images/profiles/attributes-quality-assessment.png)